 The importance of regular school attendance cannot be overestimated.
 Regular attendance is a prerequisite to a good education and therefore must be a high priority for school staff, parents and the pupils.
-By failing to attend school regularly, pupils diminish the value of education provided for them.
-They may also damage the learning of others because fluctuations in the size of pupil group may restrict the scope for effective teaching.
+By failing to attend school regularly, pupils diminish the value of the education provided for them.
+They may also adversely affect the learning of others because fluctuations in the size of pupil group may restrict the scope for effective teaching.

 The legislation governing school attendance in Ireland is the Education (Welfare) Act 2000.

-The NEWB published an analysis of school attendance at primary and post primary schools which states that from 2003/2004 to 2005/2006 the national level of non-attendance in primary schools was over 6% or 12 days absence on average for each student.
+Túsla published an analysis of school attendance at primary and post primary schools which states that from 2003/2004 to 2005/2006 the national level of non-attendance in primary schools was over 6% or 12 days absence on average for each student.
 In post-primary schools the level of non-attendance was about 8% or 13 days absence on average for each student.

 School Attendance Strategy